CumulusNetworks/docs/content/cumulus-linux-51/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Pause Frames

-Pause frames are an older congestion control mechanism that causes all traffic on a link between two devices (two switches or a host and switch) to stop transmitting during times of congestion.
+Pause frames are an older flow control mechanism that causes all traffic on a link between two devices (two switches or a host and switch) to stop transmitting during times of congestion.
 Pause frames start and stop depending on how congested the buffer is.
 The value that determines when pause frames start is the `xoff` value (transmit off).
 When the buffer congestion reaches the `xoff` point, the switch sends a pause frame to one or more neighbors.
 When congestion drops below the `xon` point (transmit on), the switch sends an updated pause frame so that the neighbor resumes sending traffic.

 {{% notice note %}}
 Use Priority Flow Control (PFC) instead of pause frames.